nurf21/Backend-Beginner/README.md

 <h1 align="center">ExpressJS - Cazzy RESTfull API</h1>

-This project is a backend to my previous project, Cazzy POS App.
+This project is a backend to my project, Cazzy POS App.
 Its main purpose is to make cafe or shop owner easier to checkout and manage datas in database.
 [More about Express](https://en.wikipedia.org/wiki/Express.js)

 ## Built With